-Fire Service Technology Program (FST) Advisor - Phil Vossmeyer, C, P/F
+Fire Service Technology Program (FST)

+Program Chair - Phil Vossmeyer, C, P/F

-The Fire Service Technology program provides entrylevel firefighting and EMT training to those seeking firefighter careers and advanced training and leadership skills for firefighters who wish to advance in their careers.
+The Fire Service Technology program provides entry-level firefighting and EMT training to those seeking firefighter careers.
+Other courses targeting leadership, self-discipline, and life skills ensure students a healthy and gratifying career.
 Graduates earn an Associate of Applied Science degree.

-The scope of fire service encompasses many needs of communities served.
+The scope of fire service encompasses many community needs.
 Many demands, small and large, are placed on fire service providers.
-Removing a bird's nest from a light fixture and extricating injured victims from a vehicle collision are examples of day-to-day details handled by fire departments.
-Fire personnel must therefore be trained and then cross-trained in diverse subject areas.
+Fighting an occasional structure fire, replacing batteries in a neighbor's smoke detector, and extricating injured victims from a vehicle collision are examples of day-to-day activities that fire departments handle.
+Fire personnel must therefore be trained and cross-trained in diverse subject areas to meet all of these needs.